The past few weeks have been a major reckoning for some, and a missed opportunity for others.

 The above conclusion required precisely zero understanding of molecular biology or epidemiology, just a common-sense assessment of the startling coincidence, if these two facts were unrelated.

 That thread currently stands at 80 comments, with my own a good 10-20% of them.
 With 400 Facebook friends, only a dozen or so decided to weigh in; there is surprising disinterest among intelligent folks about the nature of the origin of the virus.
-For context, I’m politically independent, have two masters degrees, worked in high tech, live in Seattle, and therefore have many friends and family members who are smart, enlightened, deep-blue Democrats in my social media feed.
+For context, I’m politically independent, have two masters degrees, worked in high tech, live in Seattle, and the only reason I’m mentioning that here is to bolster a guess that I may have a disproportion of friends and family members and contacts who are smart, enlightened, deep-blue and mostly progressive Democrats in my social media feed compared, say, to the nation at large.

 “Y’all realize this is a conspiracy theory being pushed by Steve Bannon… Also spouted by ‘reputable’ dirt bags like Tom Cotton.
 Instead of stating that there’s no evidence of it, but hard to believe it’s a coincidence, let’s wait till there is ANY evidence.
 Otherwise, you’re repeating 100% unadulterated garbage.”